fjwright/Run-REDUCE-0/UserGuide.md

 `Run-REDUCE.jar`.
 Right-click on this directory and select `Open in Terminal`.

+## Look and Feel

+The "look" of an application refers to its appearance and the "feel" refers to how the widgets behave.
+By default, Run-REDUCE uses the standard Swing look-and-feel, which is the same on all platforms (apart from the title bar, which always follows the platform default).
+You can use a different look-and-feel if you run Run-REDUCE by executing one of the following shell commands in the directory containing `Run-REDUCE.jar`:

+    java -Dswing.defaultlaf=com.sun.java.swing.plaf.windows.WindowsLookAndFeel -jar Run-REDUCE.jar

+    java -Dswing.defaultlaf=com.sun.java.swing.plaf.gtk.GTKLookAndFeel -jar Run-REDUCE.jar

+    java -Dswing.defaultlaf=com.sun.java.swing.plaf.motif.MotifLookAndFeel -jar Run-REDUCE.jar

+Note that the Windows look-and-feel only works on Microsoft Windows and the GTK look-and-feel only works on GNU platforms such as GNU/Linux with GTK+ 2.2 or later (e.g. Ubuntu 18 and later), but the Motif look-and-feel should work on all platforms.
+Note that there seems to be a minor glitch in the GTK look-and-feel that causes an error report, but nevertheless it appears to work.
+(Specifying the look-and-feel this way is a temporary measure; I hope to provide better support for specifying the look-and-feel at some later date.)

 ## General Information

 Run-REDUCE remembers user preferences and uses them the next time it